sjp2023/attractive-people-employment/README.md

-# Beauty Standard and employement
+# Attractive people and employment

 ## Overview